forLoop94/Math-magicians/README.md

 # 📖 About <a name="about-project"></a>

-**To Do list** "Math magicians" is a website for all fans of mathematics.
+**Math magicians**  is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to make simple calculations and read random math-related quotes.
 This application will be built using React.

 ## 🛠 Built With <a name="built-with"></a>